gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 Note that Source_File_Name pragmas should not be used if you are using project files.
-The reason for this rule is that the project manager is not aware of these pragmas, and so other tools that use the projet file would not be aware of the intended naming conventions.
+The reason for this rule is that the project manager is not aware of these pragmas, and so other tools that use the project file would not be aware of the intended naming conventions.
 If you are using project files, file naming is controlled by Source_File_Name_Project pragmas, which are usually supplied automatically by the project manager.
 A pragma